Thursday, November 21, 2024

 In fact, during the very month in which the ICC announced the three warrants, Russia’s President Putin signed a revised, more flexible government policy on when the country’s military could use tactical nuclear weapons and was still having the military bomb civilian targets.
 Even the U.S. Embassy in Kiev was no longer safe from becoming a target.
 To be sure, the ICC had already issued an arrest warrant for Putin, but it was an easy matter for him to avoid being arrested.
 Netanyahu too could be expected to easily evade capture.
 Besides being able to stay in their respective countries, they could safely visit the respective allies.
 Often missed is the hesitancy that other, third-party governments, have in arresting the heads of other governments.
 Besides not wanting retaliation, it is easy for a country’s government to ignore the ICC’s requests.
 The ICC’s enforcement mechanism has been, in short, like a bad joke.

-The court found reasonable grounds that Hama’s Deif was “responsible for the crimes against humanity of murder; extermination; torture; and rape and other form[s] of sexual violence; as well as war crimes for murder, cruel treatment, torture; taking hostages; outrages upon personal dignity; and other form[s] of sexual violence.”[4]
+The court found reasonable grounds that Hama’s Deif was “responsible for the crimes against humanity of murder; extermination; torture; and rape and other form[s] of sexual violence; as well as war crimes for murder, cruel treatment, torture; taking hostages; outrages upon personal dignity; and other form[s] of sexual violence.”[8]
 While this may seem duplicative, crimes against humanity are legally distinct from war crimes.
-Regarding Netanyahu and Gallant, the court found reasonable grounds to believe that they “each bear criminal responsibility for the following crimes as co-perpetrators for committing the acts jointly with others: the war crime of starvation as a method of warfare; and the crimes against humanity of murder, persecution, and other inhumane acts.”[5]
+Regarding Netanyahu and Gallant, the court found reasonable grounds to believe that they “each bear criminal responsibility for the following crimes as co-perpetrators for committing the acts jointly with others: the war crime of starvation as a method of warfare; and the crimes against humanity of murder, persecution, and other inhumane acts.”[9]
 If the Israeli government officials still needed an explanation for why the court was putting them in the same criminal category with the Hamas official, perhaps contrasting 44,000 dead and over 1 million homeless with 1,200 dead and only a few hundred homeless (i.e, taken as hostages)—many of whom had been able, unlike the Gaza residents, to return to find a house or apartment building still standing.
-Just the fact that Israeli officials objected not just to the equivalence in the ICC’s charges, and thus situating both Israeli and Hama officials as defendants and thus in this way equivalent even though Israel’s military response had been disproportionately bad, and add the Israeli President’s reaction that such charges being applied to Israel was “outrageous” points to the conclusion that given how warped human judgment can be, the doctrine of absolutist sovereignty for national governments was a truly bad idea—indeed, even bafflingly so—and yet it is a part of the status quo in the global order.
-Such a mental feat devoid of reason (not to mention serious resistance) suggests that the doctrine flies in the face of human nature.
+Just the fact that Israeli officials objected to the equivalence in the ICC’s charges leveled against Israeli and Hamas officials even though Israel’s military response had been disproportionately aggressive and destructive suggests just how warped human judgment can be, and just how dangerous the doctrine of absolutist sovereignty is as applied to national governments under which government officials can act with the sense of impunity from international law having “teeth” internationally.
+Even that such a misplaced doctrine had by the 21st century become a part of the status quo in the global order does not bode well for human nature, which the doctrine contradicts.
+That both the presidents of Israel and the United States called the ICC arrest warrants against Israeli officials “outrageous” boggles the mind, given the scale of destruction wrought by Israel in Gaza.[10]
+Put more directly, a species capable of such mental feats devoid of reason should not grant absolute sovereignty to any human being.
+Giving absolute sovereignty to people heading a government that has nuclear weapons is a bad idea, and yet the world, out of fear, has not stood up to keep that from continuing.

 Given the salience of greed the thirst for power that are so indelible in human nature, the U.S. was still selling military weapons to Israel and the Biden administration had not courageously resisted the notoriously strong American Israeli lobby (the AIPAC).
 So the U.S. Government had a vested economic and political interest doing two things at the expense of human rights and international law: 1.) being the single veto at the UN Security Council against a resolution the day before that would have stipulated an immediate ceasefire, the removal of Israel’s military from Gaza, and the unconditional release of the hundred or so remaining Israeli hostages being held by Hama; and 2.) rejecting the ICC’s warrants for the two Israelis (but curiously not the one against the Hamas commander)—both in the same week!
 Countering the vested interest of the U.S., the E.U., a third party to the dispute/war, more objectively stated that all three warrants should be respected and enforced.[11]
 Given the magnitude of killing and destruction in Gaza, going much beyond the heinous acts of Hamas on October 7, 2023, the position of the E.U.’s foreign minister could indeed be viewed as being relatively objective, mature, and even ethical.